 Visual anomaly detection (FOMO-AD)

-For visual anomaly detection use cases, i.e. handling defect identification in computer vision applications, Edge Impulse provides the "FOMO-AD" learning block, or "Faster Objects, More Objects - Anomaly Detection" - based on the GMM anomaly detection algorithm and FOMO for fast object detection deployment on resource-constrained devices like microcontrollers.
+For visual anomaly detection use cases, i.e. handling defect identification in computer vision applications, Edge Impulse provides the Visual Anomaly Detection (previously the FOMO-AD block), based on a selectable backbone for feature extraction and a scoring function (PatchCore, GMM anomaly detection).

 A Gaussian Mixture Model represents a probability distribution as a mixture of multiple Gaussian (normal) distributions.
 Each Gaussian component in the mixture represents a cluster of data points with similar characteristics.
 Thus, GMMs work using the assumption that the samples within a dataset can be modeled using different Gaussian distributions.